Classical deformations of noncompact surfaces and their moduli of instantons: Statement of results

 \section{Statement of results}

-We consider local surfaces that are total spaces of negative line bundles on the projective line, denoted by $Z_k := \Tot (\mathcal O_{\mathbb P^1} (-k))$, for $k \geq 1$.
-Our first result (Theorem~\ref{family}) shows that $Z_k$ admits a $(k{-}1)$-dimen\-sion\-al semiuniversal family of classical deformations.
-We construct this family explicitly.
-Denoting by $\mathcal Z_k$ any nontrivial deformation of $Z_k$, our second result (Theorem~\ref{nocompactcurves}) shows that $\mathcal Z_k$ contains no compact complex analytic curve.
-Our third result (Theorem~\ref{decomposable}) shows that any holomorphic vector bundle on $\mathcal Z_k$ splits as a direct sum of algebraic line bundles.
+We consider noncompact surfaces that are total spaces of negative line bundles on the projective line, denoted by $Z_k := \Tot (\mathcal O_{\mathbb P^1} (-k))$, for $k \geq 1$.
+Our first result (Theorem~\ref{family}) shows that $Z_k$ admits a $(k{-}1)$-dimen\-sional semiuniversal family of classical deformations, and we construct this family explicitly.
+Denoting by $Z_k (\tau)$ any nontrivial deformation of $Z_k$ for $k \geq 2$, our second result (Theorem~\ref{nocompactcurves}) shows that $Z_k (\tau)$ contains no compact complex analytic curve.
+Our third result (Theorem~\ref{decomposable}) shows that any holomorphic vector bundle on $Z_k (\tau)$ splits as a direct sum of algebraic line bundles.
 This is somewhat surprising, given the existence of nontrivial moduli of vector bundles on the original $Z_k$ surfaces proved in \cite{ballicogasparimkoppe2}.
-Our fourth result (Theorem~\ref{affine}) shows that any nontrivial deformation $\mathcal Z_k$ is affine.
+Our fourth result (Theorem~\ref{affine}) shows that any nontrivial deformation $Z_k (\tau)$ is affine.

-These results imply that moduli of instantons on local surfaces are sensitive to the complex structure: the instanton moduli of charge $j$ over the local surfaces $Z_k$ are of dimension $2j - k - 2$, whereas $\mathcal Z_k$ admits no instantons.
+These results imply that moduli of instantons on noncompact surfaces are sensitive to the complex structure: the instanton moduli of charge $j$ over the noncompact surfaces $Z_k$ are of dimension $2j - k - 2$, whereas $Z_k (\tau)$ admits no instantons (Theorem~\ref{empty}).

 Let us put our results also into the context of deformations of curves and surfaces and their moduli.
 Grothendieck's splitting theorem says that any holomorphic vector bundle on $\mathbb P^1$ splits as a direct sum of (algebraic) line bundles.
-Neither the curve $\mathbb P^1$ itself nor its discrete moduli spaces of vector bundles admit any deformations.
+Neither the curve $\mathbb P^1$ itself nor its moduli spaces of vector bundles admit any deformations.

-Curves of higher genus do admit deformations and a celebrated theorem of Narasimhan and Ramanan \cite{narasimhanramanan,balajivishwanath} shows that classical deformations of the moduli of stable bundles on a curve come from deformations of the curve itself (case $g>1$, $(r,d)=1$).
+Curves of higher genus do admit deformations and a celebrated theorem of Narasimhan and Ramanan \cite{narasimhanramanan,balajivishwanath} shows that {\it all} classical deformations of the moduli of stable bundles on a smooth curve come from deformations of the curve itself (case $g > 1$, $(r, d) = 1$).

-The Narasimhan--Ramanan result does not generalize to higher dimensions.
-For instance, the projective plane $\mathbb P^2$ admits no classical deformations, whereas moduli of stable bundles on $\mathbb P^2$ have a rich structure of quasi-projective singular varieties, thus allowing for nontrivial deformations.